timescale/nft-starter-kit/README.md

 ## Project components

-* Data ingestion script, which collects historical data from OpenSea and ingests it into TimescaleDB
+* [Data ingestion script][ingest], which collects historical data from OpenSea and ingests it into TimescaleDB
-* Sample dataset, to get started quickly, if you don't want to wait too much time ingesting data
+* [Sample dataset][sample], to get started quickly, if you don't want to wait too much time ingesting data
-* Schema for storing NFT sales, assets, collections, and accounts
+* [Schema][schema] for storing NFT sales, assets, collections, and accounts
-* Local TimescaleDB database, pre-loaded with sample NFT data
+* [Local TimescaleDB instance][local-ts], pre-loaded with sample NFT data
-* Pre-built dashboards and charts in Apache Superset and Grafana for visualizing your data analysis
+* [Pre-built dashboards][dash] and charts in Apache Superset and Grafana for visualizing your data analysis
-* Queries to use as a starting point for your own analysis
+* [Queries][queries] to use as a starting point for your own analysis

 ## Get started